Posts Tagged ‘black eyed peas’

 For example, in Japan, it is customary to eat soba noodles during the New Year’s celebration to ensure a long life.
 In many Latin American countries, as well as Spain, 12 grapes are eaten—1 for each month—and it is hoped that the grapes are sweet as a harbinger of a sweet year ahead.
 In many countries, legumes are popular for New Year’s because they swell when cooked, symbolizing increased financial prosperity.
 Lentils, particularly, are used in Italy and Brazil.

-In the United States, black-eyed peas are popular (the band and the legume) and Hoppin’ John is a staple New Year’s dish in the South.
-I made my own black-eyed peas dish incorporating the healthy grain quinoa.
+In the United States, black-eyed peas are popular (the musical group and the legume) and Hoppin’ John is a staple New Year’s dish in the South.
+I made my own black-eyed peas dishred quinoa salad 2 incorporating the healthy grain quinoa.
 And to make it more festive, I used red quinoa.
 So, here’s the recipe for my New Year’s Red Quinoa and Black-Eyed Peas Salad.
 Enjoy.

 New Year’s Red Quinoa and Black-Eyed Peas Salad